B-1 Visa, Temporary Business Visitor

 1. No Sponsor from United States Required

-2. Easy application and quick decision at consulate.
+2. Easy application and quick decision at

 3. possible to seek a change of status